phpbb/documentation/development/language/validation.rst

 Support
 ^^^^^^^
 Use this section to provide links to your websites, email, chat channels, etc. where you provide support for this translation.
-You should have at least one contact URL e.g. the support section in the Customisation Database on www.phpBB.com
+You should have at least one contact URL, e.g. the support section in the Customisation Database on www.phpBB.com.

 Extra
 ^^^^^